joseprest/programming-style-guide/vuejs/components.md

 ## Responsiveness

-Components and pages must be **fully responsive** and mobile first.
+- Components and pages must be **fully responsive** and mobile first.
 This means that implementations should first be tested on mobile devices followed by larger screens.

-- Components should automatically scale to the width of their container.
+- Each component should automatically scale to its container's width (width: 100%) and automatically adjust its height to display its content correctly.
 - Always use `display: flex;`.
 - Always use `%` and `rem`.
 - Margins, paddings, and font sizes must be defined using `rem`.